 A TOD is a pedestrian-friendly, mixed-use community near a transit station that provides relief from automobile-dependent lifestyles for residents and workers, enabling them to drive less and ride transit more.
 TODs provide people with options so they can choose where to live, work, play and mingle.
 In the most successful TODs, transit stations integrate seamlessly into the community.

-With the Atlanta region expected to grow by almost three million new residents by 2040, future growth should be accommodated near existing infrastructure, especially transit stations and stops, to lessen the cost of providing new infrastructure in undeveloped places.
+With the Atlanta region’s population expected to grow by 2.5 million by 2040, future growth should be accommodated near existing infrastructure, especially transit stations and stops, to lessen the cost of providing new infrastructure in undeveloped places.

 ARC, as a partner in the Transformation Alliance, is working to ensure the necessary infrastructure and land uses to support planned and future TODs at MARTA rail stations throughout Atlanta.
 The Alliance is also addressing other critical issues like affordable housing in TODs and transit accessibility for more residents.